 It’s impossible to stay away from the First Blood comparisons, I’m afraid!
 If that 1982 hit had been top-loaded with ‘Nam scenes, urban violence and lots of family drama, and if you exchanged Stallone, Dennehy and Crenna for large cardboard cutouts articulated by brass paper fasteners, you would pretty much have this picture!

 I’ll admit, I thought Final Mission might be another Ridiculous Action picture, and while it has moments that certainly qualify, it’s altogether more grim and serious-minded than most low-budget action quickies of the period!
 It seems that Vince and Slater were buddies in ‘Nam until Slater turned traitor!
 Vince chops a few heads and puts the stop to Slater’s activities, but fails to seal the deal!
-A decade later, Vince is an LA cop with a wife and son, and they get spooked one night when a gang of balaclava-clad marauders called the Main Street Men invade their house while Vince and his wife are m*king l*ve!
+A decade later, Vince, played by Richard Young from Friday the 13th part V, is an LA cop with a wife and son, and they get spooked one night when a gang of balaclava-clad marauders called the Main Street Men invade their house while Vince and his wife are making sweet love!
 Vince gives them some pretty stiff neck-twists to show them who’s boss!

 Well, the Irish-accented chief declares Vince a possible loose cannon (and how right he is!) and sends the whole Vince family on a camping trip, where they have great gobs of fun in touching slow motion!
 But Slater has somehow hooked up with the remnants of the Main Street Men, and together they manage to blow up Vince’s wife and son with a Johnson bomb!

 From here on out Vince goes a little crazy, and who can blame him!
-He punches up guys in a bar and sticks one fellow’s head down a p*e-filled to*let!
-The chief suspends him again and Vince gets an idea that his old pal Slater the Traitor might be behind it all!
+He punches up guys in a bar and sticks one fellow’s head down a pee-filled toilet!
+The chief suspends him again and Vince gets an idea that his old pal Slater (played by John Dresden from Raw Force and The Dark) might be behind it all!
 Vince goes up to the little town where Slater’s brother is the sheriff, gets his hands on a huge machine gun (which is sitting, bullets and all, in a shop window, ha ha!) and goes fully bats!
 He gets his vengeance on Slater and the Main Street Men pretty quickly, but that doesn’t end the carnage!
 He just won’t stop firing that gun, and somehow he never runs out of ammunition!
 He's still firing as the end credits begin to roll, in fact!